dprokscha/pyfs20/README.md

 # PyFS20
-Access all your FS20 devices easily with Python!
+Control all your FS20 devices easily with Python!

 ### Contents
 [What the...?](#what-the)